List of Stranger Things characters: Karen Wheeler

-Karen Wheeler is the mother of Nancy, Mike and Holly and wife of Ted.
-Although a loving mother at heart, she remains largely clueless about her children's activities up until the destruction of Hawkins by Vecna, and often tries to directly connect with them rather than trying to understand them.
+Karen Wheeler is the mother of Nancy, Mike, and Holly and the wife of Ted.
+Although a loving mother at heart, she remains largely clueless about her children's activities up until the destruction of Hawkins by Vecna and often tries to directly connect with them rather than trying to understand them.
 Nancy believes she only married her husband to fit the image of a nuclear family.

 At the end of the second season and the beginning of the third, she develops a sexual attraction towards Billy Hargrove, partly out of boredom with her husband, but ultimately decides against acting on these feelings to avoid splitting her family apart; her brief submission to them, however, indirectly results in Billy being possessed by the Mind Flayer.
 Later, she finally connects with Nancy by encouraging her to continue pursuing the story she was fired for working on against her editor's orders.
+In season four, Karen stays in Hawkins and suffers through the earthquake, with Holly.
+She remains clueless about the otherworldly happenings in Hawkins.